Heterogeneous Knowledge for Augmented Modular Reinforcement Learning: Related work

-\paragraph{Hierarchical RL.} Hierarchical RL (HRL) decomposes a problem into several smaller subtasks organized in a hierarchy\parencite{digney_learning_nodate}.
+\paragraph{Hierarchical and Modular RL} Hierarchical RL (HRL) decomposes a problem into several smaller subtasks organized in a hierarchy \citep{digney_learning_nodate}.
 The higher-level parent-tasks can call lower-level child-tasks as if they were primitive actions.
-This enables higher-level tasks to focus on more abstract and longer term learning while lower-level tasks are responsible for primitive actions and fine-grained control\parencite{hengst_hierarchical_2010}.
-Each task is learned by a policy and at decision time, the higher level policy triggers a policy in the level below.
-The goal is for the agent to perform task abstraction by focusing on more high-level tasks, so that it will suffer less from the curse of dimensionality \parencite{barto_recent_2003}.
-This is a very active area of research with some of the earlier works dating back to the 1990s \parencite{dayan_feudal_1992, vezhnevets_feudal_2017, parr_reinforcement_1997}.
-One of the most interesting and popular proposals is that based on options \parencite{sutton_between_1999}.
+This enables higher-level tasks to focus on more abstract and longer-term learning while lower-level tasks are responsible for primitive actions and fine-grained control \citep{hengst_hierarchical_2010}.
+Each task is learned by a policy and at decision time; the higher-level policy triggers one in the level below.
+The goal is for the agent to perform task abstraction by focusing on more high-level tasks, so that it will suffer less from the curse of dimensionality \citep{barto_recent_2003}.
+This is a very active area of research with some of the earlier works dating back to the 1990s \citep{dayan_feudal_1992, vezhnevets_feudal_2017, parr_reinforcement_1997}.\\ HRL is closely related to modular RL, which aims to decompose the learning process into complementary policies/modules that can be combined by a controller \citep{sutton_horde_nodate, goyal_recurrent_2020, jacobs_adaptive_1991}.
+Previous works in Modular RL have considered command arbitration, selecting one module, which takes over the agent for the next action, and command fusion, combining the preferences of the different modules \citep{gupta_action_2021, russell_q-decomposition_2003, mendez_modular_2022, andreas_modular_2017}.
+We leverage the same modularity and flexibility for heterogeneous knowledge.